steffanhalv/servewp/README.md

 # Then: Ctrl + X & Save -> Restart server:
 sudo service php7.0-fpm restart
 ```

+Database is also required for Wordpress as usual

 ## Database
 MariaDB is a good option: https://mariadb.com/